 Exaggeration is easy.

-Turn on the television, open a newspaper, or pull up your browser of choice, and you’ll be immediately bombarded with promises of objects or services specifically designed to make life more simple than you ever could have imagined.
+Turn on the television, open a newspaper, or pull up your browser of choice, and you’ll be immediately bombarded with promises of objects or services specifically designed to make life simpler than you ever could have imagined.

 Some of those promises are real; most of them aren’t.
 So when you read what accounting veteran Jim Gellas said about the impact a particular cloud financial planning and analysis solution had on the biotechnology startup he was working with, you wouldn’t be alone if you were a little bit skeptical.